itspedia/itspedia.github.io/content/post/steps to build and deploy one hugo site.md

 - Have one ECS instance
 - Setup web server, like nginx, on this ECS instance
-- Use [webhook](https://github.com/adnanh/webhook) and git to pull the static file from git repository
+- Use [webhook](https://github.com/adnanh/webhook) and git to pull the static file from git repository the flag -secure is used to enable https access.